Best Water Shoes For Kayaking

 The rubber sole is flexible but durable, and benefits from a puncture resistant lining for added protection and durability.
 The sole can help give you the traction you need on wet surfaces and it’s designed to stand up to some land use while you make your way to and from the water.

-Because of the boot design and neoprene fabric, you may find your feet get warm if you wear them in warmer weather.
+These are great for cooler conditions!
+Because of the boot design and neoprene fabric, you may find your feet get warm if you wear them in pretty warm or hot weather.
 For warmer conditions a more breathable water shoe or sandal might be better.

-8: Merrell Women’s All Out Blaze Sieve Water Shoe
+8: Merrell Women’s All Out Blaze Sieve (best women's water shoe)

 They feature a neoprene lining at the ankle for a snug fit, as well as stretchy, adjustable cord laces.
 This style of lacing means you don’t have to tie them but can adjust them easily for a more comfortable fit.

 The shoes are open at sections at the sides and at the heel, which should help to keep you cool on warm days, as well as help water drain through.
-This could be a good option if you’re heading off on a trip where you might take part in a range of outdoor sports.
+A great all-round option if you’re heading off on a trip where you might take part in a range of outdoor sports.

 The Ultra Flex booties are designed for all types of water sports and feature soft neoprene fabric.
 The 3 millimeter neoprene can be useful when you’re paddling in colder climates, as it can help to keep your feet warm in cold water.